Your Guide to Killer Shoulder Workouts

 On the other hand, if you’re going to bump up your weights and sets, you’re going to want to make it a little bit of a shorter workout, since you’re really stressing that muscle group and will need time for optimal recovery.

 Let’s say you’re focusing on lifting heavy weights.
 Well, with the right intensity, you’re going to want to aim for about 40-60 heavy reps every 5 to 7 days.
-And this isn’t just for your shoulders – this can be used as the guideline for other major muscle groups your body has as well.
+This isn’t just for your shoulders – it can be used as a guideline for other major muscle groups your body has as well.

 If you’re a pretty hardcore weightlifter (and we define this as someone who has over 3 years of proper training) you might want to bump this number up to 70 to 80 reps.